Ixcatl/fables_novasophonia/docs/core/proficiencies.rst

 *************
 A *proficiency* is similar to a job or background, encompassing the practical skills and talents you possess.
 Rather than preset skills to allocate points into, proficiencies consist of player-made keywords with nearly full creative freedom.

 Each proficiency covers four different skills.
-For every rank in a proficiency, add that many dice to checks you make which could reasonably fall under one of your skills.
+For every rank in a proficiency, you add that many dice to checks you make which would reasonably fall under one of your skills.
+More specific skills may be granted one or more rerolls for niche checks.
+While "Athletics" would work for climbing a wall, a "Climbing" skill might give +1 reroll instead.

 Once a proficiency reaches the maximum rank of 3, you may choose one of its four skills to master, earning a tailor-made mastery trait associated with it.

-Remember that more specific skills may be granted one or more rerolls for niche checks.
-While "Athletics" would work for climbing a wall, a "Climbing" Skill might give +1 reroll instead.

 .. note::
-  If you have multiple proficiencies which share a skill, that skill has dice equal to the combined rank of those proficiencies, but never more than three.
+  If you have multiple proficiencies which share a skill, that skill has dice equal to the combined rank of said proficiencies, but never more than three.

 Examples
 ============

-Please note that these are **merely suggestions** - GM and players alike should collaborate and come up with their own unique proficiencies, skills, uses, and masteries.
-Get creative!
+Please note that these are **suggestions** - your GM should collaborate and help invent your own unique proficiencies, skills, uses, and masteries.

 .. grid:: 1 2 3 3
   :gutter: 4